-I’m not totally sure but about twice as many as in this picture!
-My kids just kept coming back inside looking for more and more cars to paint.
+I’m not totally sure but about twice as many as in this picture.
+My kids (3 and 5) just kept heading back inside looking for more and more cars to paint.

-I love that – they loved the activity, and were able to keep it going for themselves.
+This was like the never ending activity and I love that.
+The kids loved the activity and were able to keep it going for themselves.

 That’s what good activities can do: inspire kids to keep playing.